bool(false)

 Logo Hypnoseeds

-How to Grow Zoap Seeds (Week-by-Week Grow Diary)
+How to Grow Zoap Strain (Week-by-Week Grow Diary)

 For more background on Zoap’s flavor and effects, check out Zoap strain info on Leafly, or if you’re ready to start growing, you can shop Zoap seeds here.